 Once your labor and delivery recovery period is complete, uterine massage is usually performed less frequently, often every 12 hours by your nurse, unless there is a need for more frequent massage or additional interventions due to active bleeding.

-It is difficult to discuss uterine massage without briefly addressing postpartum hemorrhage.
+Because uterine massage is often used to assess postpartum bleeding, it helps to understand postpartum hemorrhage.
 Postpartum hemorrhage (PPH), or severe bleeding after delivery, is a significant cause of maternal illness and death during childbirth.
 Postpartum hemorrhage can happen even in healthy pregnancies and is not always predictable.1,6 Ineffective uterine contraction after delivery accounts for approximately 75% of PPH cases.1,6

 Every pregnant parent is at risk for postpartum hemorrhage.
 PPH is defined as a cumulative blood loss of greater than or equal to 1,000 milliliters, or blood loss accompanied by signs or symptoms of hypovolemia, within 24 hours after birth.3,12